michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0058.md

 - v: move in an orbit
 - v: cause to move by turning over or in a circular manner of as if on an axis
 ### Family
-revolve: revolved, revolver, revolves, revolving+;revolver: revolvers
+- revolve: revolved, revolver, revolves, revolving+
+- revolver: revolvers
 ### Examples
 - This season opener, “The Six Thatchers,” revolves around finding someone who, for some reason, is seeking and destroying busts of Margaret Thatcher.
 - The new film revolves around Reynolds’s determination to keep performing and Fisher’s equal determination to protect her mother and see her hopes fulfilled.